Fat loss and energy are harder in perimenopause – you’re not imagining it.

-Fat loss and energy are harder in perimenopause – but eating more nutrient-dense whole foods that balance blood sugar and support a heathy metabolism will make it easier to get back to feeling good in your clothes and energized throughout the day.
+Eating more nutrient-dense whole foods is a research-backed tool that will make it easier to get back to feeling good in your clothes and energized throughout the day, no matter what perimenopause hormones or life in your 40s throws at you.

-Here are a bunch of perimenopause & fat loss friendly whole food recipes you’ll actually look forward to putting on your meal plan.
+Here are a bunch of perimenopause & fat-loss friendly whole food recipes you’ll actually look forward to putting on your meal plan.

 Whole Foods…What are they?